 It’s all about the original sourcing.
 It’s not about what data vendor you are using, but where they vendor pulls their data from.
 Be wary of companies who crowd-source or compile data.
 Accuracy starts with data originators.

 Whether you’re lead-focused or engagement-focused, data quality should be a priority.
+The importance of data quality cannot be overstated.
 Because the quality of your contact data has a significant impact on your performance, whether you’re invested in bringing in more high-quality leads or focused on promoting engagement with your target audience.

 For lead-focused marketers, doing the work to get your database in order on the front end means measuring the success (or lack thereof) of your campaigns is easier because you know data quality isn’t affecting your campaign performance.
 So if your campaigns aren’t delivering, you know you need to focus on deeper segmentation and more personalized messaging.